aup1907/DRLND-P1/README.md

 I have implemented Pixel based DQN.
 The implentation is in Navigation_Pixels.ipynb

-A model spesic to the pixel based navigation is implemented in model_pix.py.
+A model spesific to the pixel based navigation is implemented in model_pix.py.

 The report of the project is available in [here](./report.pdf)